Exploration of new online methods for monitoring and analyzing bathing water quality - Sweden Water Research

 Exploration of new online methods for monitoring and analyzing bathing water quality

-This is the PhD research project of Isabel Erb.
-Isabel is an industrial PhD student working for Sweden Water Research and Lund University.
+This is Isabel Erb’s doctoral research project.
+Isabel is an industrial PhD student at Sweden Water Research and Lund University.

 This PhD project is a part of the Urbana Bad project.